Davis Fire: Damage

-Residents in Southwest Reno were asked by Truckee Meadows Water Authority not to use outdoor watering or sprinkling systems and to limit all water usage so fire crews would have water to fight the fire.
+On September 11, Truckee Meadows Water Authority "urged" residents in southwest Reno to stop outdoor watering and minimize separate water usage.
 On September 7, 18,698 NV Energy customers were affected by power outages in the Reno area.
-On September 10, there was a public safety outage for Carson City, Glenbrook, and Genoa for 322 customers.

-Three broadcast stations on Slide Mountain were effected by power outages issued because of the fire.
-Suppression efforts on the fire had cost $2 million.
+A public safety outage watch was issued in Carson City, Glenbrook, and Genoa for 322 customers.
+Three broadcast stations on Slide Mountain were affected by power outages.